intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 but may not provide enough incentive to discourage ossification.

-One approach to preserving the incentive to grease without being blamed for doing so, while still potentially discouraging ossification is to make any such ossification visible.
+One approach to preserving the incentive to grease without being blamed for doing so, while still potentially discouraging ossification, is to make any such ossification visible.
 For example, a sender can log and report ossification issues on a given path when falling back to non-grease values.
 Or a receiver can log and report communication that does not include grease values.
 Such reports might be used in social feedback